goatcorp/dalamud-docs/docs/plugin-development/how-tos/v12-SDK-migration.md

   </PropertyGroup>
   ```

+7. Optionally, you can remove most other fields under the `<PropertyGroup>` block, as everything is included in the SDK except `<Version>`, which is required.
+Fields specified here will override the Dalamud SDK.

 You're done!
 Save the project and it should build successfully.
 Some stubborn IDEs may need a restart first.

 ### Targets File Reference